chipzx92/DataEngineeringI320/docs/presentations/data_products/index.md

 can write this complicated SQL  - and have to do it again and again every time they want to get this data - we turn this query into a data product that can be reused.

-Note that this is an example of how our star schema is a data model factory.
+Note that this is an example of how our star schema is a data model factory - the data product is derived from the star schema.

+As an aside, every SELECT statement produces a result set that is the equivalent of a table, so we can use the result of an SQL statement to create a table.
+[Give brief explanation of theory of relations and how an operation on a relation always produces another relation]

 That SQL statement creates this table: